Drew Smyly

-Todd Andrew Smyly (born June 13, 1989) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Tampa Bay Rays, Texas Rangers, Philadelphia Phillies, San Francisco Giants, Atlanta Braves, and Chicago Cubs.
+Todd Andrew Smyly (born June 13, 1989) is an American former professional baseball pitcher He played in Major League Baseball (MLB) for the Detroit Tigers, Tampa Bay Rays, Texas Rangers, Philadelphia Phillies, San Francisco Giants, Atlanta Braves, and Chicago Cubs.

 Prior to his professional career, Smyly played college baseball at the University of Arkansas.
 He competed for the United States national baseball team, winning the silver medal in the 2011 Pan American Games.
 The Tigers drafted Smyly in the second round of the 2010 MLB draft.
 He made his MLB debut in 2012.
 Smyly was a part of the 2021 World Series champions with the Braves.

 Early life

 Smyly was born in Little Rock, Arkansas, to parents Todd and Toni, and grew up in Maumelle, Arkansas.
 He attended Little Rock Central High School in Little Rock, where he established school records on the baseball team for wins (10) and strikeouts (118) in his junior year.